j2abro/blockchain-addresses/README.md

 # blockchain-addresses
 A list of known blockchain addresses.

 ## Generating the final list of addresses

+ - The db schema is constantly evolving, we update our database according to the schema.json file
+ -
+## Generating the final list of addresses

  - Each folder contains different files and tools for parsing and generating the address
  - Run the script Generate_final_csv.py to combine all the csv files that contains the different addresses of all folders ->  final_address_list.csv
  - We import the final addresses csv file to the cloud storage